ShariarNiaj05/Sports-Sphere-Server/README.md

    npm run dev
 ```

-The server will start running on http://localhost:5000
+The server will start running on http://localhost:5000 (you can change your desired port in env file)